top of page

 Salt to taste

 Heat a frying pan on medium to low heat.
 Individually toast the ingredients from the cumin seeds to the curry leaves.
 Mix together the dry ingredients and grind into a fine powder in a coffee mill.
-Add the coconut and curry leaves and purée in a small blender to a fine paste using as little water as possible .
+Add the coconut, curry leaves, and purée in a small blender to a fine paste using as little water as possible.

 Add the oil to a pot and add the paste.
-Sauté on medium heat till cooked through and the oil is beginning to glisten on the surface of the paste, about 10 minutes.
+Sauté on medium heat till cooked through and the oil begins to glisten on the surface of the paste, about 10 minutes.
 Add the shallots and garlic and cook for 3-5 minutes.

 Add the tomatoes, tamarind and water and simmer for 10-15 minutes.
-Taste and make sure the tamarind has lost its raw taste and the salt and sour are well balanced.
+Taste and ensure the tamarind has lost its raw taste and the salt and sour are well balanced.

 • Facebook